OPT Clinical Trial Manager Jobs

 Negotiate sponsor commitment before your OPT expires

-Start H-1B or O-1 sponsorship conversations at least 12 months before your OPT ends.
+Start H-1B visa or O-1 visa sponsorship conversations at least 12 months before your OPT ends.
 Clinical trial employers who value continuity on long-running studies are often willing to sponsor rather than lose a manager mid-trial, especially after protocol training investment.

 Leverage your university's DSO resources for employer education